-Whilst the Gillian Lynne Theatre is a modern building there has been entertainment on the site since Elizabethan times.
-The theatre is close to both Covent Garden and Holborn tubes.
+Whilst the Gillian Lynne Theatre is a modern building it has been a site for entertainment since Elizabethan times.

 The first production in the current building was a television recording of Marlene Dietrich’s one-woman show and the first full production was The Unknown Soldier and his Wife in 1973, written by and starring Peter Ustinov.
 Subsequent productions include Grease with Richard Gere, Bruce Forsyth’s one-man show and Sheila Hancock in Deja Revue.

 1981 saw the debut of Andrew Lloyd Webber’s musical Cats starring Elaine Paige, Brian Blessed, Wayne Sleep, Paul Nicholas, Sarah Brightman and Bonnie Langford.
 Direction was by Trevor Nunn with choreography by Gillian Lynne.
 The show ran for 21 years.
-Umoja, Joseph and the Amazing Technicolor Dreamcoat, Blue Man Group and Gone with the Wind have subsequently played at the theatre which was previously home to the National Theatre’s record breaking production of War Horse.
-The theatre is currently playing to host to Andrew Lloyd Webber’s new show, School of Rock the Musical.
+Umoja, Joseph and the Amazing Technicolor Dreamcoat, Blue Man Group and Gone with the Wind have subsequently played at the theatre which was previously home to the National Theatre’s record-breaking production of War Horse.
+The theatre is currently host to Andrew Lloyd Webber’s School of Rock the Musical.

 The Mogul Saloon was built in 1847 and, over the next four years, was renamed the Turkish Saloon and the Mogul Music Hall before finally settling on the name The Middlesex Music Hall in 1851.
 Operating under this name reconstruction work took place to house larger audiences in both 1872 and 1892.